 Based on the 2010 Department of Justice ADA regulations, we will be conducting a training course for members.
 This course will provide an overview of the regulation changes, effective dates, provisions for newly designed and constructed or altered facilities, and will discuss the scope of technical provisions.

 The Department of Justice recommends that all entities, regardless of size, have an ADA Coordinator or designated liaison.
-This two-part series will provide valuable insight on the following aspects:
+This training will provide valuable insight on the following aspects:

 Planning and Coordinating Overall Compliance Efforts

 Guidance for Reasonable Accommodations, Effective Communication, Essential Job Functions, and Service Animals

 Lone Tree Hub-Prairie Sky Room

 Lone Tree, CO 80124

 560 Bent Avenue

 Las Animas, CO 81054

 This workshop is free for CIRSA members, but space is limited.
 To register in advance, contact Channa Chavez at firstname.lastname@example.org or register online.
 Morning and afternoon refreshments will be provided.
 You will be on your own for lunch.

 Sarah Garcia is the Training Facilitator for The Rocky Mountain ADA Center (RMADAC).
 RMADAC serves a six-state service area: Colorado, Wyoming, Utah, Montana, North Dakota and South Dakota by providing free technical support and training on the Americans with Disabilities Act.
 She educates and motivates individuals, businesses, and organizations about their rights and responsibilities under the ADA and other disability laws.
 Sarah has a bachelor’s degree in English and Psychology and a Master’s in Education from Truman State University.
 Promoting inclusion, diversity, equity and access are the foundation of her professional work.